clipka/mealplanner/README.md

 - [x] API for a random meal
 - [x] add and show shopping lists
 - [x] delete shopping lists
-- [ ] add items to shopping list by meal id
+- [x] add items to shopping list by meal id
-- [ ] add specific item to shopping list
+- [x] add specific item to shopping list
 - [ ] add interface to add new recipes
 - [ ] replace json file storage with data base if it gets bigger
 - [ ] create meal plan for the next x days
 - [ ] add certain filter operations to choose, e.g. only vegetarian, certain tags etc.
 - [ ] add filter for least cooked food
 - [ ] calculate amount of servings based on baselined ingredients
-- [ ] create meal plan for next x days
 - [ ] connect Alexa to meal planner to tell what to cook today
 - [ ] ...